-A first stage estimation were conducted to explore the connection between the presence of military bases and the number of Twitter users remembering the '73 coup.
-The results presented in Table C.14 indicated that municipalities with pre-1970 military bases had more remembrance of the coup on Twitter, with up to 4.6 more accounts per ten thousand inhabitants than municipalities without these bases.
+A first stage estimation were conducted to explore the connection between the presence of military bases and the number of Twitter users remembering the violence of the '73 coup.
+The results presented in Table C.13 indicated that municipalities with pre-1970 military bases had more remembrance of the coup on Twitter, with up to 4.6 more accounts per ten thousand inhabitants than municipalities without these bases.
 The F-test also rejects the hypothesis of weak instrument for this mechanism analysis.

 Another analysis utilized a 2SLS regression to investigate the relationship between past victimhood and Twitter users remembering the '73 coup, using pre-1970 military bases as an instrument.
-The results, shown in Table C.15, indicate that the more political victims of Pinochet there were in a given municipality, the more remembrance of the violent coup there was on Twitter.
-Specifically, one victim per 10k inhabitants was related up to 1.7 accounts remembering the '73 coup, and one victim resident per 10k inhabitants was related to 2.6 accounts remembering the '73 coup.
+The results, shown in Table C.14, indicate that the more political victims of Pinochet there were in a given municipality, the more remembrance of the violent coup there was on Twitter.
+Specifically, one victim per 10k inhabitants was related up to 2.8 accounts remembering the '73 coup, and one victim resident per 10k inhabitants was related to 4.3 accounts remembering the '73 coup.